adjust/ios_sdk/README.md

 ## Example app

-There is an example app inside the [`example` directory][example].
-You can open the Xcode project to see an example on how the adjust SDK can be integrated.
+There is an example app inside the [`example` directory][example] for `iOs` and [`tvOSexample` directory][tvOSexample] for `tvOS`.
+You can open any of the Xcode projects to see an example on how the adjust SDK can be integrated.

 ## Basic integration

 We will describe the steps to integrate the adjust SDK into your iOS project.
-We are going to assume that you use Xcode for your iOS development.
+We are going to assume that you use Xcode for your iOS development unless stated otherwise for tvOS.

-If you're using [CocoaPods][cocoapods], you can add the following line to your `Podfile` and continue with [step 3](#step3):
+If you're using [CocoaPods][cocoapods] for `iOs`, you can add the following line to your `Podfile` and continue with [step 3](#step3):

 ```ruby